 1. Get Yourself a Reliable Vacuum Cleaner

 Common respiratory illnesses are often brought about by household dust settling on floors, walls, upholstered furniture and carpet edges.
 These come from particles such as pollen, pet dander and dust mites.
 Every time you clean your room, make it a point to use a vacuum cleaner.
 It must have strong suction and a set of brushes.
 More importantly, it must have a HEPA filter.

 The quality of indoor air worsens when your home lacks ventilation.
 While it is good to rely on your HVAC system for comfort, relying on it too much may cause you to feel damp while inside your room.
 Open your windows to let fresh air in and take out damp, sticky air.

 Eliminating the source that causes the quality of indoor air to plummet is considered the most effective solution.
 Asbestos, for instance, must be contained and sealed in older homes.
 Another way to do so involves reducing emissions.
 For example, when you do a home remodel, you can use low volatile organic compounds (VOC) paints.
 Gas stoves, which are known for lowering indoor air quality, can be replaced with electric-powered alternatives.

 Improving your home’s indoor air quality must be part of your home maintenance checklist.
 Fortunately, Handyman Connection of Boise can help you with this task.
 We can assist you in improving your home, from replacing your old windows to other projects.
 Call (208) 268-0088 to get started.
-You may also fill out our contact form to request a free estimate.
+You may also fill out our contact form to request an estimate.